BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/prizes.md

 - 2016 Prof. Arwen Pearson (University of Hamburg) “Visualising molecules in motion: crystallography as a tool to probe structure and dynamics”
 - 2017 Prof. Kay Diederichs (Universität Konstanz) “Towards a better understanding of (non-)isomorphism in macromolecular crystallography”
 - 2018 Prof. Bill Clegg (Newcastle University) “Distortions, deviations and alternative facts: reliability in crystallography”
+- 2019 Prof. George Sheldrick (Gottingen) “SHELXT = dual space structure determination using the phases to determine the space group”
+- 2021 Dr. Lucy Clark (Liverpool) “Quantum Magnetism and Crystallographic Complexity in Mineral Materials”
+- 2022 Prof. Andrew Goodwin (Oxford) “Disorder by design: from form to function”

 ## The BCA Prize Lecture